Ebola Hemorrhagic Fever

 - Definitive diagnostic tests for Ebola hemorrhagic fever are ELISA and/or PCR tests; viral cultivation and biopsy samples may also be used.

-- There is no standard treatment for Ebola hemorrhagic fever; only supportive therapy is available.
+- There is no standard treatment for Ebola hemorrhagic fever; only supportive therapy and experimental treatment is available.

 - Researchers are trying to understand the Ebola virus and pinpoint its ecological reservoirs to better understand how outbreaks occur.
 Researchers are actively trying to establish an effective vaccine against Ebola viruses by using several experimental methods, but there is no vaccine available currently.